The Monterey Bay Fisheries Trust is working to ensure that our community has access to the West Coast groundfish trawl fishery for years to come.

 A solution: Community Quota Funds

 To mitigate the potential loss of traditional fishing rights, and to help relieve some of the burden associated with catch share programs, communities across the nation have started developing “fishing community quota funds” (also referred to as a “permit banks,” “quota banks,” or “community fishery trusts”).
 A community quota fund (CQF) is a legal entity that can acquire, hold and manage fishery permits and quota, for public benefit, in a community or region.
-There are several such organizations nationwide, such as the Cape Cod Fisheries Trust in Massachusetts, and the Penobscot East Resource Center in Maine, as well as several in California including the Morro Bay Community Quota Fund, the Half Moon Bay Groundfish Conservation Trust, and the Fort Bragg Commercial Fisheries Trust.
+There are several such organizations nationwide, such as the Cape Cod Fisheries Trust in Massachusetts, and the Penobscot East Resource Center in Maine, as well as several in California including the Morro Bay Community Quota Fund, the Half Moon Bay Commercial Fisheries Trust, and the Fort Bragg Groundfish Conservation Trust.

 The Monterey Bay Fisheries Trust